Parenting in KFL&A

 Foods to avoid:

-• foods with high choking risk (e.g., marshmallows, popcorn, whole nuts, seeds, nut butters on a spoon, dried fruit, and hard (raw) fruit or vegetables).
+• Some foods need to be avoided because they are a choking risk (e.g., whole grapes, hot dogs, marshmallows, popcorn, gum, hard or sticky candy, whole nuts, seeds, nut butters on a spoon, dried fruit, and hard (raw) fruit or vegetables).
+You can modify some foods to make them safer, such as grating raw vegetables, and cutting whole grapes into quarters.

 Foods to limit: